Richie765/meteor-pg/README.md

 the find method on the collection on the client.

 # Todo
-* Implement fibers in methods
+* Implement fibers in methods, this may fix latency compensation as well
+* Subscribe server-side, is that possible?